If a passcode hasn’t been enabled on your device, it’s worth setting one up to avoid unwanted access – whether by family, a friend, or a stranger.

-To do this, open the Settings app and select Touch ID & Passcode, then Set Passcode.
-From iOS 9 onwards the default passcode is a 6-digit numeric code (older versions of iOS use a 4-digit code).
-Type in your chosen sequence, and then when prompted type it a second time for verification.
-The password is then set.
+To do this, open the Settings app and select Face ID & Passcode or Touch ID & Passcode, depending on your device, then Set Passcode.
+The default is a 6-digit numeric code.
+Type in your chosen sequence, then when prompted type it a second time for verification.

-To enable a different type of passcode, tap Passcode Settings from the Set Passcode screen.
-You can then choose between the old style 4-digit code, or a longer, more complex set of numbers (Custom Numeric) or a limitless string of both numbers and letters (Custom Alphanumeric).
+To enable a different type of passcode, tap Passcode Options from the Set Passcode screen.
+From here, you can choose between the old style 4-digit code (4-Digit Numeric Code), a longer, more complex set of numbers (Custom Numeric), or a limitless string of both numbers and letters (Custom Alphanumeric).

-Whatever you choose, you’ll need this code to access the device in the future, so make sure to remember it.
+Whatever you choose, you’ll need this code to access the device in the future, so make sure it’s one you will remember!

-To disable a passcode, open Settings, select Passcode, then Turn Passcode Off.
-Now enter the passcode to disable it.
+To disable a passcode, open Settings, choose Face ID & Passcode or Touch ID & Passcode, and select Turn Passcode Off.
+Enter the passcode to disable it.

 After setting a passcode, you can also choose how soon it’s needed after locking the device.
 Tap on Require Passcode and select from the options.
 A shorter length of time makes your device more secure.
-Bear in mind that if you have the fingerprint-scanning Touch ID enabled, the only option is to require the passcode immediately.
+Bear in mind that if you have a device that uses biometrics (Face ID or Touch ID), the only option is to require the passcode immediately.